The Dishman Family of Virginia

 Citations

-2. [S101] Lee, Elizabeth Nuckols, compiler, King George County Virginia Marriages, Volume II, Implied Marriages, (Athens, Georgia: Iberian Publishing Company, 1995). p.
+2. [S101] Lee, Elizabeth Nuckols, compiler, Book - King George Co.
+Va Marriages, Vol. II, (Athens, Georgia: Iberian Publishing Company, 1995). p.
 4, Sarah, daughter of James Dishman, married name of Baker, cites will of her father James Dishman.

-3. [S33] Assumnption of this researcher:Parents lived in Virginia and she was married in Virginia.
+3. [S33] Assumption of this researcher:Parents lived in Virginia and she was married in Virginia.

 6. [S33] Assumption:Death assumed to occur between 1790 when she is named in her father's will and 1800 because no female of wife's age appears in the 1800 King George census.

-8. [S133] James Dishman, Sr. will (1800), Will Book 2, page 271. son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.
+8. [S133] James Dishman will (1790), son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.

 Samuel Baker1